erinrivera/rescue-project/README.md

 # rescue-project
-Creating a more modern site for Rescue Me (shelter animal listings)
+This project is a more modern website for Moreno Valley Animal Shelter.